jameswniu/cleaning/README.md

 Pad missing values by multiple imputation center variables add interactions test train data by cross validation machine learn recidivism rate for probationers log Regression KNN and decision trees.R

+Pick relevant variables and period for mask mandates and group data into useful segments.ipynb

 Quality control check for all common issues in production.py

 Generate different group by reports after cleaning and integrating data from different tables.sql